function61/varasto/pkg/fssnapshot/README.md

 Small and crude cross-platform library for taking snapshots of a directory tree.

+NOTE: You probably need to run the your binary as admin privileges to be able use snapshots.

 Currently supports Windows (via shadow copies) and Linux (via LVM).
 Mac support might be possible, but I don't have any plans to do it.
 PRs are welcome :)